 Cadiz, Ky.
 42211

 Lake Barkley offers year-round programs for school groups, through REACH packages (Labor Day to Memorial Day) or individually arranged visits.
 Our park naturalist and recreation staff can provide interdisciplinary, core content-based activities for multiple learning styles and across the curriculum!
-Stream strolls, owl prowling, teambuilding, archery, fishing, orienteering, nature hikes, scavenger hunts, historical tours, environmental education activities...the list is exhaustive! - call us; we'll suit your educational needs!.
-Fees per student vary per activity.
-Call Nick Edmonds at 800-325-1708 for information.
+Stream strolls, owl prowling, teambuilding, archery, fishing, orienteering, nature hikes, scavenger hunts, historical tours, environmental education activities...the list is exhaustive! - call us; we'll suit your educational needs!
+Program fees per student vary per activity.
+Call park interpreter Nick Edmonds at 800-325-1708 for information.

 Lake Cumberland State Resort Park